-As the many sad times before, zero/sum arguments made by both sides over the Second Amendment will once again predictably ensue.
+After each sad incident, zero/sum arguments made by both sides over the Second Amendment—guaranteeing the right to bear arms—predictably ensue.
 This strikes me too.

-I live in New York City and frequently hear strong anti-gun sentiment from people who have never been around, much less, fired a gun themselves.
+I live in New York City and frequently hear strong anti-gun sentiment from people who have never been around, much less, fired a gun.
 I personally support much stronger gun control.
-There’s no conceivable reason for a person to possess an AR-15.
+For one, there’s no conceivable reason for civilians to possess assault weapons.

 And yet, when I hear the back and forth arguments over gun ownership and I think about guns myself, it brings me back to a childhood in Texas.
 And I have to admit—it’s not so simple.